25 Best Things to Do in Yosemite National Park

 The Tuolumne Grove Trail is a short day hike off Tioga Road that leads hikers into a beautiful, hidden Sequoia Grove—the smallest in Yosemite National Park!

-That said, Tuolumne Grove is popular, but much less so than Mariposa Grove and all the day hikes within—which is why I think Tuolumne Grove is such a Yosemite hidden gem, especially first thing in the morning!
+That said, Tuolumne Grove is very popular, but much less so than Mariposa Grove and all the day hikes within—which is why I think Tuolumne Grove is a great Yosemite hidden gem, especially first thing in the morning!

 Read My Separate Post: Tuolumne Grove Trail